uxlfoundation/oneAPI-spec/oneDAL/meeting-notes.rst

 - create ``static wrap(const sycl::queue&, T*, std::int64_t count,
   const std::vector<sycl::event>& dependencies)`` method instead of deprecated one

+Another options that allow not to deprecate ``need_mutable_data()`` can be considered:

+a.
+Change the logic of ``need_mutable_data()`` the way it works only with the same queue and allocation kind that are already used in the array for immutable data, otherwise throw an exception.
+This option makes the API of the method useless because this case can be covered by ``need_mutable_data()`` without input parameters.
+b.
+Leave the method as is, but do not use it internally.
+This option has bad impact on the customers that can face unexpected errors and undefined behavior explained in the problem statement section.

 Decision
 --------

 1. Approve proposed changes

-2. Look one more time on the ``dal::array`` API: some methods may require similar changes too (``reset`` method for example).

-3. Example on array use cases in the spec requires modification because of proposed API changes.
+2. Review interfaces of array class to clarify whether similar modifications are required in other methods, e.g., ``reset()``

+3. Modify the example or provide additional examples reflecting the proposed changes

-4. Descriptions of methods behavior in the spec may require modifications because of proposed changes.
+4. Review and clean-up description of the methods of the ``dal::array`` reflecting the proposed changes

-5. Need to perform synchronization between oneDAL spec and documentation of Intel(R) oneDAL product, and eliminate a possible difference in the current implementation of Intel(R) oneDAL and the behavior required by the spec.
+5. Synchronize implementation including documentation and the specs.
 This work can be done iteratively on regular basis by including particular tasks in the sprints of the developer team.